Expensify/Bedrock/docs/blockchain.md

 The above skips over a couple important details:

 * There are actually multiple `journal` tables, one for each thread (which by default, is equal to the number of cores on the machine).
 This is because Bedrock does multi-threaded writes, and given that every commit adds a row to the end of this table, it is very prone to write conflicts.
 We address this by "sharding" the table, and then querying them all in a `UNION` whenever we need to view it as one.

+* Bedrock exposes the read-only `journalEntries` view for querying all physical journal tables together.
+For example, use `SELECT * FROM journalEntries WHERE id = 123;` instead of manually building a `UNION ALL` across `journal`, `journal0000`, `journal0001`, and the remaining shards.

 * We don't actually retain all 4B+ rows to the journal.
 Rather, we do full backups at least nightly, and instead just keep several days of history in the journal, trimming as we go.